 10. MY SIDE OF THE MOUNTAIN TRILOGY — Complete Hardcover Boxed Set

 In 1959, Jean Craighead George published “My Side of the Mountain.”
-This coming-of-age story about a boy and his falcon went on to win a Newbery Honor, and for the past 40 years has enthralled and entertained generations of would-be Sam Gribleys.
+This coming-of-age adventure book about a boy and his falcon went on to become a Newbery Medal winner, and for the past 40 years has enthralled and entertained generations of would-be Sam Gribleys.
 The two books that followed—”On the Far Side of the Mountain” and “Frightful’s Mountain”—were equally extraordinary.
 Now all three books are available in one deluxe yet affordable volume for veteran devotees and brand-new fans alike.

 My Side of the Mountain — Terribly unhappy in his family’s crowded New York City apartment, Sam Gribley runs away to the solitude and danger of the mountains, where he finds a side of himself he never knew.